 5. What are key metrics to track in B2B SaaS marketing?

-Important metrics include Monthly Recurring Revenue (MRR), Customer Acquisition Cost (CAC), Lifetime Value (LTV), the LTV to CAC ratio (a healthy ratio is often considered 3:1 or higher), churn rate, and lead to customer conversion rate.
+Important metrics include Monthly Recurring Revenue (MRR), Customer Acquisition Cost (CAC), Lifetime Value (LTV), the LTV to CAC ratio, churn rate, lead to customer conversion rate, MQLs, and SQLs.